Some prescriptions may be repeated without speaking to a doctor.

 You can put in a request for your medications via the following ways:

 We aim to send your prescription requests across to your nominated pharmacy within 48 hours.
+It may take longer to process prescription requests that are not on your repeat prescription list.
 The time it takes for the medications to be dispensed depends on the pharmacy.
 We advise that you check with your pharmacy in the first instance if you would like an update regarding your requests.

-We strongly recommend that you order your prescriptions before you expect to run out.
+We strongly recommend that you order your prescription one week before you expect to run out.